 The service to members includes regular magazines, special events specifically for tuckshop workers, support for the Smart Choices strategy, and advice on tuckshop management issues including volunteer workforce strategies, menu development, pricing, healthy food ideas and marketing.
 For more information visit the QAST website or phone (07) 3324 1511.

-The Queensland Council of Parents and Citizens' Associations (QCPCA) is a statewide organisation representing Parents and Citizens' Associations.
-Members can help shape QCPCA policy and have their views represented at state and local levels.
-The QCPCA is represented on a number of key education bodies, including the Queensland Studies Authority Board and the Queensland College of Teachers.
+P&Cs Qld is a statewide organisation representing Parents and Citizens' Associations.
+Members can help shape P&Cs Qld policy and have their views represented at state and local levels.
+P&Cs Qld is represented on a number of key education bodies, including the Queensland Studies Authority Board and the Queensland College of Teachers.